How to Install Drupal with Composer? Practical Guide

 Drupal Installation Requirements

-If you have decided to build your website on Drupal, you have to prepare accurate conditions for CMS installation.
+If you have decided to develop a website on Drupal, you have to prepare accurate conditions for CMS installation.
 The process demands two basic things – a web server and a database server.
 For the most popular operating systems, the basic stack calls AMP, which is an acronym for:

 If you want to install its core correctly, you have to meet the particular Drupal version’s requirements.